InformaticsMatters/squonk/openshift/ansible/README.md

     ansible-playbook playbooks/infra/undeploy.yaml

 ## Playbooks for the infrastructure database
 Other applications might want to use the PostgreSQL database that is deployed in the Infrastructure project.
 Typically you might want to create a new database and create a user for that database.
 You can do this using two convenient playbooks (refer to them for documentation): -

     ansible-playbook playbooks/infra/create-user-db.yaml \
-        -e new_db=mydb \
+        -e db=mydb \
-        -e new_db_user=me \
+        -e db_user=me \
-        -e new_db_namespace=myproject
+        -e db_namespace=myproject

     ansible-playbook playbooks/infra/delete-user-db.yaml \
         -e db=mydb \
         -e db_user=me

 The result will be secrets created in your project (`myproject` in the above example) containing  the database credentials that your application can use.
 This process is used during the Squonk deployment to create the database that it uses.

 ## Prerequisites